moatboy/moatboy.github.io/docs/COP.md

 **Valuation:**

+{: .warning }
-{: .warning }A discounted cash flow (DCF) analysis was conducted using financial statements from 2017 to 2022 and the latest company filings, along with projections from Morgan Stanley research.
-The financials reflect a period of economic recovery in oil markets.{: .warning }
+A discounted cash flow (DCF) analysis was conducted using financial statements from 2017 to 2022 and the latest company filings, along with projections from Morgan Stanley research.
+The financials reflect a period of economic recovery in oil markets.
 **Assumptions:**

 * **Revenue Growth:**  For the next five years, revenues are assumed to grow at an average rate of 3 percent per year, reflecting conservative projections for oil price growth.